versionpress/versionpress/docs/Plugin-Support.md

 All files are optional so for example, if a plugin doesn't define any new shortcodes it can omit the `shortcodes.yml` file.
 Simple plugins like _Hello Dolly_ might even omit everything; they just need to have the `.versionpress` folder so that VersionPress knows the plugin is supported.

-By the way, WordPress itself is described to VersionPress as a set of these files (yes, it is treated as a plugin to itself; how meta!).
-You can take a look at the source files to draw inspiration from there.
+By the way, WordPress itself is described to VersionPress as a set of these files (it's the ultimate test of the format because WordPress sometimes does crazy things!).
+You can take a look at the source files (TODO add link) to draw inspiration from there.

 ## Actions

-Actions describe what the plugin does.
-For example, WooCommerce might have actions like "product updated", "invoice created" etc. Actions are described in the `actions.yml` file and eventually correspond with the commits that VersionPress automatically creates.
+Actions represent what the plugin does.
+For example, WooCommerce might have actions like "update product", "create invoice" etc. Actions are described in the `actions.yml` file and eventually stored in commit messages to describe to users what happened in their site.

 ### Brief excurse into VersionPress' automatic change tracking